jillxoreilly/StatsCourseBook_2024/_sources/Chapter12_Regression3/regression3_conceptsSignificance.md

 $$t = \frac{b}{se(b)} = \frac{0.294}{0.0149} = 19.73 $$

-As the calculated value of $t$, 19.73, is mmuch greater than the critical value 1.96, we can reject $\mathcal{H_0}$, i.e., there is strong evidence that number of years of mother’s education has a positive effect on number of years of education.
+As the calculated value of $t$, 19.73, is much greater than the critical value 1.96, we can reject $\mathcal{H_0}$, i.e., there is strong evidence that number of years of mother’s education has a positive effect on number of years of education.
 The slope is statistically significantly different to zero.

 ```